 Your day job is far from a limit!

 In this day and age, there are a number of ways to make extra money as long as you’re open to hustle!
 You can freelance on the side if you have a valuable skill or even take a second job part-time.

 With the rise of smartphones, flexible employment is easier than ever.
-From driving for Uber or Lyft to delivering for PostMates, extra money is just a few clicks away.
+From driving for Ola or Uber to delivering for PostMates, extra money is just a few clicks away.

 Be creative with how you make money!
 You can gain career experience and have a great time while you earn.